ERNI-Academy/assets-cloud-servicebus-abstraction/README.md

 # About

+Azure Service Bus is a fully managed enterprise message broker with message queues and publish-subscribe topics (in a namespace).
+Service Bus is used to decouple applications and services from each other, providing the following benefits:

+- Load-balancing work across competing workers
+- Safely routing and transferring data and control across service and application boundaries
+- Coordinating transactional work that requires a high-degree of reliability

+Some common messaging scenarios are:

+- **Messaging**.
+Transfer business data, such as sales or purchase orders, journals, or inventory movements.

+- **Decouple applications**.
+Improve reliability and scalability of applications and services.
+Producer and consumer don't have to be online or readily available at the same time.
+The load is leveled such that traffic spikes don't overtax a service.

+- **Load balancing**.
+Allow for multiple competing consumers to read from a queue at the same time, each safely obtaining exclusive ownership to specific messages.

+- **Topics and subscriptions**.
+Enable 1:n relationships between publishers and subscribers, allowing subscribers to select particular messages from a published message stream.

+- **Transactions**.
+Allows you to do several operations, all in the scope of an atomic transaction.
+For example, the following operations can be done in the scope of a transaction.

+    - Obtain a message from one queue.
+    -  Post results of processing to one or more different queues.
+    -   Move the input message from the original queue.

+The results become visible to downstream consumers only upon success, including the successful settlement of input message, allowing for once-only processing semantics.
+This transaction model is a robust foundation for the compensating transactions pattern in the greater solution context.

+- **Message sessions**.
+Implement high-scale coordination of workflows and multiplexed transfers that require strict message ordering or message deferral.

 **Service Bus Topic/Subscriptions Abstraction** is a small dll ( on the next iteration, it will be a nuget package) that provides a robust and reusable implementations.

 the main focus of this dll is add the publish and listener features to your owns projects.